fustaro/pca9685-controller/README.md

 const controller = getOrCreatePCA9685Controller(uniqueHardwareName, options);

-//uniqueHardwareName: A unique reference to a given Maestro, e.g. 'Maestro_COM4'
+//uniqueHardwareName: A unique reference to a given PCA9685, e.g. 'PCA9685_1'
 //                    The ServoControllerFactory will only ever return a single
 //                    ServoController for a given uniqueHardwareName